sar73/glowing-palm-tree/LasTools/Footprint_Extraction-README.txt

 This should be viewed as a checklist for changes.
 Details of what the actual paramters are can be found within the .bat file.

-Both the .bat file and this docuemnt were created by Sachin Alexander Reddy, Feb 2020 - May 2020.
+Both the .bat file and this document were created by Sachin Alexander Reddy, Feb 2020 - May 2020.